eR-Biostat/Courses/glm/README.md

  The >eR-Biostat initative
 # Applied Generalized Linear Models (GLM) using R

-** THIS IS ONLY A TEMPORARY VERSION OF THE PAGE TO CHECK HOW/WHICH MATERAILS SHOULD BE UPLOADED.
-AN WORKING VERSION WITH ALL DEATAILS WILL BE AVILABLE IN SEPTEMBER !!! **
+** THIS IS ONLY A TEMPORARY VERSION OF THE PAGE.
+THE COURSE WILL BE AVILABLE IN 2018 !!! **

 This course is based on the book **XXXXX **  by YYYY which is available online.
 The course consists of 5-6 classes, each of three hours and combines theory and application using R. Topics covered in the course include: